BeMaurya/BookShopManagement/README.md

 ```
 ### 🧩 Architecture Overview
 #### 🧱 Component Breakdown
-- 🖥️ Java Application (Client)
+- 💻 **Java Application (Client)**
-  Provides the user interface and handles core business logic such as managing books, users, and transactions.
+  <br>Provides the user interface and handles core business logic such as managing books, users, and transactions.

-- 🔗 JDBC Layer
+- 🔗 **JDBC Layer**
-  Acts as the communication bridge between the Java application and the database, executing SQL queries and returning results
+  <br>Acts as the communication bridge between the Java application and the database, executing SQL queries and returning results.

-- 🗄️ Relational Database
+- 🗄️ **Relational Database**
-  Stores all persistent data, including books, users, and transactional records.
-  Database schema and users are initialized using SQL scripts and batch files.s
+  <br>Stores all persistent data, including books, users, and transactional records.
+Database schema and users are initialized using SQL scripts and batch files.

-- ⚙️ Database Setup Scripts
+- ⚙️ **Database Setup Scripts**
-  `.sql` and `.bat` files automate database creation, table setup, and user configuration.
+  <br>`.sql` and `.bat` files automate database creation, table setup, and user configuration.

 ## ⚙️ How to Install
 ### 🧱 Prerequisites